-3.50 Procedure
+3.52 Procedure

-- 3.50.1 Questions must be received by the Chief Executive Officer no later than midday on the day of the meeting. - 3.50.2 The Chief Executive Officer or another member of Council staff nominated by him/her must read each question received. - 3.50.3 The questioner must be present in the gallery for the question to be read and answered.
+- 352.1 Questions must be received by the Chief Executive Officer no later than midday on the day of the meeting. - 3.52.2 The Question submitted should not contain any commentary on the matter or any preamble to the Question - 3.52.3 The Chief Executive Officer or another member of Council staff nominated by him/her must read and answer each question received unless the question the question has been disallows by the Chaiperson - 352.4 The questioner must be present in the gallery for the question to be read and answered.